JasmineRimani/HIST-from-SysML-to-HDDL/SysML-HDDL translation/Readme.md

 # New comments to implement:
 - Task parameters: They can be (i) defined as constraints, (ii) defined as common parameters between the methods, (iii) defined as minimum set of parameters of the method.
 You can add an option so that the used can decide which option between (ii) and (iii) to use.
 [DONE]
-- For the paper and solidity of the model try the official HDDL Benchmark and see if they are (i) easy to model, (ii) if the translated HDDL has differences, (iii) if you need more parameters to better model the domain.
+- For the paper and solidity of the model try the official HDDL Benchmark and see if they are (i) easy to model, (ii) if the translated HDDL has differences, (iii) if you need more parameters to better model the domain: domains to try (i) Satellite-GTOHP, (ii) Snake, (iii) Transport.
 -	For the generalization of the problem file - maybe we can model as components the "static data" the data that are always the same in the HDDL problem file, than define some different scenarios as mission and create a problem file for each of them.
 We aim to build a part of the problem file, not all of it, giving an aid to the developers and leaving them the freedom to add and modify those files.
 -	In the official effects of the HDDL competition as for now there is no ordering!
 So no need to add it to Papyrus and the HDDL models.
 (If you want to create an order you need to directly use a method of target defined subtasks).
+[DONE]
 -	You may have a nested :task/:subtaks methods: e.g. The NavigateToGoal :task with a mid point can be defined as two separate NavigateToGoal :task without mid point (1st method in CoRoDro).
 That's can help!
-- **Check that the objects are one word in the problem file**
+- Check that the objects are one word in the problem file.
+[DONE]
+- Some task may have no parameters (from the ipc2020-domains) - find a way to define that!